The use of blended learning from the perspective of students

 2.7.
 Faculty feedback on student preparation

-Students in one focus group voiced that their learning experience was enhanced when instructors used the students’ performance from pre-class activities (such as quizzes or assignments) to target the review and application of the material during in-person discussions.
+Students in one focus group said their learning experience improved when instructors used performance data from pre-class activities, such as quizzes or assignments, to shape review and application during in-person discussions.
+This kind of targeted feedback loop helps class time focus on the concepts students actually need help with.

 2.8.
 Incorporating student feedback into the course